danielakuinchtner/Directed_Graph/README.md

 - ```S``` - DEGREE SEQUENCE: shows the sequence of degrees of the graph.
 - ```D``` - DIJKSTRA: shows the shortest path (according to the DIJKSTRA algorithm) between the source vertex and the target vertex read (if there is a path between them).
 - ```E``` - EXIT: ends the program.

+#### This was an assignment for Data Structure II class by MSc Evandro Luís Viapiana from University of Passo Fundo (2016/1).